seekeroftheball/NewFolderWizard-UnityTool/README.md

 - Alphabetized folder list in checkbox selection menu using a LINQ query
 - Added horizontal rule below select all option in checkbox selection menu

+## Known issues
-Known issues: Infinite loop possible by placing a parent as the child of it's own child directory.
+- Infinite loop possible by placing a parent as the child of it's own child directory.
 This will crash the editor.